SMU-UbiComp-Class/ICA2_Signals/README.md

 - jupyter
 - numpy
 - pyserial
+- scipy

 All of which can be installed using anaconda (the method I selected).

-Additionally, I used the energia IDE (modeled after Arduino) with a RedBear WiFi mini.
-However, there is no need to use a special uController.
-The uController is simply used to write bytes to the serial port.
-Even so, I would recommend getting accustomed to using the WiFi enabled uController because we will use it more extensively as the class progresses.
+You can alos optionally install
+- pyaudio (optional)

+However, you will need to run it on top of portaudio.
+There are various instructions online for getting this up and running, but it is not as simple as most other python packages.
+That is because the portaudio package must be built specifically for your version of python and your OS.